By Wendy Stoltz / Last Modified On January 15, 2023

 - Cut the dough into the desired thickness.

 - Toss it in flour and shape it into nests.
-Cook immediately in your favorite pasta sauce or let it dry out to cook later.
+Cook dough forms immediately in your favorite pasta sauce or let it dry out to cook later.

 Cook the fresh gluten-free pasta for 4-8 minutes in boiling water with a few pinches of salt.